 None of these require a negotiation to fix.
 They require a seat audit and the discipline to act on it before the renewal.
 A clean estate is also a stronger negotiating position, because Adobe prices against what you deploy, and a lower, accurate deployment is a lower, accurate starting point.

-Compliance and the named-user model
+Compliance, reviews, and the named-user model

-Adobe can review how an organization has deployed its licenses, and the named-user model makes most reviews straightforward, because assignments live in the Admin Console rather than in counts of installations.
+Adobe can review how an organization has deployed its licenses, and the governing documents are the Adobe General Terms and the agreement you signed, the ETLA contract or the Adobe VIP Program Guide.
+The named-user model makes most reviews straightforward, because assignments live in the Admin Console rather than in counts of installations.
 The risk areas are shared logins, licenses used beyond the assigned user, and entitlements deployed outside the agreed scope.

 Keeping assignments clean is both a cost measure and a compliance measure.

-The cleaner your console, the simpler any review and the stronger your renewal.
 An organization that can show exactly who is assigned what, with inactive seats reclaimed and products matched to roles, walks into both a compliance conversation and a commercial one from a position of control.
-The same seat hygiene serves both purposes.
+The same seat hygiene serves both purposes, which is why we treat the quarterly Admin Console reconciliation as the single highest-return routine in an Adobe estate.

-Software Licensing AdvisoryBuying direct or through a reseller
+Buying direct or through a reseller

 Both the ETLA and the VIP can be bought directly from Adobe or through a reseller, and the VIP is also available through the VIP Marketplace via partners.
 The channel changes who manages the relationship and sometimes the price.
 A reseller can add account management, consolidated billing, and competitive pressure, because two resellers quoting the same VIP give you a price to compare that a single direct quote does not.